Frequently Asked Questions

 - Jaundice or lack of oxygen at birth

-- Genetic (inherited) disorder
+- Genetic (inherited) disorders

 - Middle-ear infections

-- Illnesses such as Mumps, Rubella (German Measles), Meningitis or Meniere’s Disease.
+- Illnesses such as Mumps, Rubella (German Measles), Meningitis or Meniere’s Disease

 - Major infections